Synthetixio/SIPs/content/kips/kip-58.md

 The V1 staking contract will continue to function, without rewards, to allow people to migrate or claim their remaining rewards at their own pace.
 Only the migration of staked escrowed balances will be automatic.

 Inflation will be directed to the new V2 staking contract incentivizing immediate migration.

+### Why not veKWENTA?

+A tempting upgrade would be to switch KWENTA to a vote escrow model (VE).
+The idea being that longer term locking of KWENTA would increase staking weight -- incentivizing higher conviction, longer term decision makers.
+An upgrade of this type would require a full rewrite of the Staking contract which would be costly, time intensive, and mostly out of roadmap scope at this time.

+The proposed solution here is a hybrid approach which approximates the architecture of a VE system with minimal changes to the current contracts.
+This allows us to build up modules (onchain voting, fee distribution, exit fee redistribution) around staking.
+And if the DAO in the future decides to switch to veKWENTA, the modules developed here will be able to easily interface with a full VE system.

 ## Copyright